carmelofascella/neural-plugin/README.md

 The network architecture in this project has 1 input, one LSTM layer with 1 input and 32 internal units, one dense later and 1 output.

+### Training neural network

+The repo https://github.com/carmelofascella/lstm-audio contains the code used to train the LSTM loaded by this plugin.

 ### References

 The main reference for this project is the book "Build AI-Enhanced Audio Plugins with C++" by Matthew John Yee-King.